jfedor2/hid-remapper/custom-boards/README.md

 * Install OpenOCD (version at least 0.12.0-rc2) on your computer.
 * Flash B side with the [remapper\_board\_b.elf](../firmware/remapper_board_b.elf) file using the following command:<br>`openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -s tcl -c "adapter speed 10000; program remapper_board_b.elf verify reset exit"`<br>This doesn't require pressing the BOOT button or shorting pins.
 * Flash A side with [remapper\_board\_a.uf2](../firmware/remapper_board_a.uf2).

+In situations where the BOOT button is not easily accessible, it is possible to put the board in firmware flashing mode through software.
+If the device is currently flashed with HID Remapper firmware, you can go to the web config tool and press the "Flash firmware" button (there's also an equivalent [command line tool](../config-tool/reset_into_bootsel.py)).
+If the device is currently flashed with the picoprobe firmware, you can do it with the following command (this only works with [my fork](https://github.com/jfedor2/picoprobe) of picoprobe):

+`openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -s tcl -c "adapter speed 10000; init; cmsis-dap cmd 80; exit"`